broadinstitute/poasta/README.md

 <p>&nbsp;</p>

-POASTA is a fast and optimal partial order aligner that support gap-affine alignment penalties.
+POASTA is a fast and optimal partial order aligner that supports gap-affine alignment penalties.
 Inspired by a recent [algorithm for pairwise alignment](https://github.com/smarco/WFA2-lib), it can exploit exact matches between the query and the graph, greatly speeding up the alignment process.